 This is enough to draw conclusions about health and treat either illness or dysmenorrhea.

-If, during the examination, the doctor does not find anything, and the pain during menstruation is severe, does not go away with bleeding, and the prescribed treatment does not help, then a diagnostic operation will be required to find or exclude endometriosis.
+If during the examination the doctor finds nothing, and the pain during menstruation is severe, does not go away with bleeding, and the prescribed treatment does not help, then an exploratory operation will be required to find or exclude endometriosis.

-Why does it hurt and my friend tolerates her periods without problems?
+Why does it hurt me, but my friend endures menstruation without problems?

 You were unlucky.
-No one can say for sure why some women are menstruating more heavily than others.
+No one can say for sure why some women have heavier periods than others.
 This is a feature of the body that needs to be dealt with.

 First aid - non-steroidal anti-inflammatory drugs, NSAIDs.
-These are fairly safe pain relievers, available over-the-counter and in a wide variety of combinations.
+These are fairly safe painkillers, sold without a prescription and in a variety of combinations.

-Anti-inflammatory drugs don't just dull pain.
-They reduce the production of prostaglandins, the very ones that are to blame.
+Anti-inflammatory drugs do more than just numb the pain.
+They reduce the production of prostaglandins, the very ones that are to blame for everything.

-It makes no sense to immediately rush for funds with a complex composition.
-Ordinary ibuprofen may help.
-There are also stronger drugs - indomethacin, ketoprofen.
+There is no point in immediately rushing for products with a complex composition.
+Regular ibuprofen may help.
+There are more strong drugs- indomethacin, ketoprofen.
 All drugs have contraindications.
-Women who have stomach ailments need to be especially careful.
+Women who have stomach diseases need to be especially careful.
 To take NSAIDs in these cases, you need to consult a doctor who will select the drug.

 But antispasmodics help with dysmenorrhea worse (if they help at all), because they do not affect the cause of the pain.